SHOP TALK

 Just as there are many different types of engineers – mechanical, electrical, civil, chemical, and building service engineers, to name a few – there are also many different types of interior designers.

-Some interior designers specialise on hospitality, workplace, residential, retail, whilst others focus on education, and marine design – for more detailed look, check out this BiiD article!
+Some interior designers specialise on hospitality, workplace, residential, retail.
+Others focus on education, and marine design – for more detailed look, check out this BiiD article!

 Within these industry sectors, manufacturers encounter many specification opportunities.
 However, it’s crucial to recognise that this customer group likes control over the product evaluation process and dislikes the ‘hard sell’.